Gigaspaces/xap-docs/site/content/xap121/jpa-api-overview.markdown

 The Java Persistency API (JPA) is a Java programming language framework managing relational data in applications using Java Platform.
 XAP's JPA allows you to use JPA's functionality, annotations and execute JPQL queries on Space.
-XAP's JPA implementation is based on [OpenJPA](http://openjpa.apache.org/).
+XAP's JPA implementation is based on {{%exurl "OpenJPA" "http://openjpa.apache.org/"%}}.

 <br>